reloadedgames/python-client/README.md

 ### Linux AMI Notes

-Installing the paramiko package requires compiling the pycryto library.
+Installing the paramiko package requires compiling the pycrypto library.
 For the compilation to work, you must install the following `yum` packages:

 ```